Claim: Coca-Cola's original diet cola drink, TaB, took its name from an acronym for "totally artificial beverage."

 into the 1960s, however, "the bulging waistline and middle-age spread" took on "the proportion of a national disaster," consumers (particularly women) became more calorie-conscious, and a prominent survey indicated that 28% of the population was watching its weight.
 When Royal Crown began to promote Diet-Rite Cola nationally as a soft drink (rather than as a dietary product) in 1961, the race was on.

 Major soft drink companies had initially eschewed diet sodas for fear of injuring their existing business in sugary drinks, but by the early 1960s the diet drink market had grown sufficiently large that they could no longer ignore it.
 In 1962, Coca-Cola launched a crash program code-named "Project Alpha" to develop a competing diet cola and bring it to market in less than a year.
 The goal was to produce a low-calorie cola drink using saccharin and cyclamates instead of sugar while avoiding the typically unpleasant aftertaste that plagued other diet sodas.
 Coca-Cola met its goal with the introduction of TaB in May 1963, a diet cola advertised with the slogan "How can one calorie taste so good?" and notable for its stylized logo, the unusual capitalization of its name ("TaB" rather than "Tab" or "TAB"), and its distinctively textured bottled.
-(TaB was not technically a Coca-Cola product: it was sold through Coca-Cola's subsidiary Fanta Beverage Company.)
+(TaB was not technically a Coca-Cola product: it was marketed through Coca-Cola's subsidiary Fanta Beverage Company.)

 But why "TaB"?
 The name doesn't conjure up images of something delicious and refreshing to drink (one couldn't even guess from the name that this product was something to drink), nor does it suggest something that would appeal to health-conscious, calorie-counting consumers.
 If anything, what the word "tab" was likely to bring to the minds of American audiences in the early 1960s was a key on a typewriter, or possibly actor Tab Hunter.
 Given the seeming lack of relevance of the name, and the fact that TaB was a cola drink developed from scratch in a matter of months (rather than one based on a formula that had evolved over many decades, as Coca-Cola and Pepsi-Cola were), one might find plausible the claim that "TaB" (capitalization notwithstanding) was an acronym for "totally artificial beverage."
 As usual, though, the real story is rather more mundane.